Rajalakshmi12/IITM_Tds_Project1/README.md

 ### 3. An actionable recommendation for developers based on your analysis:
 #### Importance of README
 <a href="https://github.com/Rajalakshmi12/IITM_Tds_Project1/blob/main/my_repo_finding.csv"> CSV generated for rating analysis </a>
+Language with the most README word count: JavaScript

 #### Quick summary of the Analysis:
 1. Connected to the Github API to get the README.md content using the repository name